particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 - [React Native sample application](#react-native-example) for iOS and Android
 - [iOS native sample application](#ios-native-example)
 - [Android native sample application](#android-native-example)
-- [WebUSB-based browser application](#usb-setup) (does not work on iOS)
+- [From a web browser using WebUSB](#usb-setup) (does not work on iOS)

-Note that the Particle mobile apps cannot be used with BLE provisioning mode.
+The Particle mobile apps cannot be used after BLE provisioning mode has been enabled.
 The older Photon device setup SDKs for iOS and Android only work with the Photon and P1 using SoftAP and do not work with BLE-based setup.

 ## Setup protocol overview